neverfap-deluxe/nfd-api/content/content_meditations/DONE--02--focus-on-your-experience.md

 I also want you to leave your eyes open, so you can remain as aware as possible.

-Essentially, what I want you to do for this exercise, is to observe what you, as an individual, is currently experiencing in this very moment.
+What I want you to do for this exercise, is to observe what you are currently experiencing in this very moment.

-You may want to observe the light that is currently making contact with your eyes.
+You may want to experience the light your eyes see.

-You may want to observe the sensations your body is currently feeling.
+You may want to experience the sensations your body currently feels.

 You may even want to focus your attention on the intonation of your breath.

 How you decide to observe your experience is entirely up to you.

 There is nothing to question.

 Nothing to think about.

-All we are doing is observing your current experience.
+All we are doing is observing our current experience.

-So what exactly does it mean to experience something?
+So what exactly does it mean to experience?

-Are you currently experiencing something right now?

-Does experiencing require effort?
+Does experience require effort?

+Or is experience something something that always happens, regardless of our input?

-Are you struggling to experience life right in this very moment, or is that the experience itself?
+Are you struggling to experience life right now in this very moment?

-All things to consider about, while you practice gauging your experience.
+All things to consider about, while you practice this exercise.

+Take your time.

+Observe your experience.

+I'll give you a moment, to take this all in.